KCErb/symm32/README.md

 ## Examples

-For examples of this library in action, have a look at the [SymmSpecies](https://crystal-symmetry.gitlab.io/symm_species) shard or the following projects (crystal "app"s).
+For examples of this library in action, have a look at the [SymmSpecies](https://crystal-symmetry.gitlab.io/symm_species) shard or the following projects.
 If you'd like to add your project to this list please open an issue or submit a pull request (see **Contributing** below).

 * [Limit Groups](https://gitlab.com/crystal-symmetry/limit_groups)
 * [Hasse](https://gitlab.com/crystal-symmetry/hasse)